 As I sit and reflect on the past year, I’m tempted to think I haven’t done as much as I’m supposed to.
 So I didn’t decide to kill myself, big whoop.
 Am I happy?
 Am I productive?
 Am I useful?
-Shit, am I existing or just passing through each day in a mist of pills and mood swings?
+Heck, am I existing or just passing through each day in a mist of pills and mood swings?

 Well.
 There’re a couple of ways I can answer that.

 I guess I’m open about my challenges because I have nothing to hide.
 I’m not the first person to be diagnosed with major depression and PTSD, and I’m pretty sure I won’t be the last.
 I just want to use my voice to say something useful, to give hope to my people in the trenches and help those outside understand what it’s like for those of us who suffer.

 Now, one year later, I’m glad I didn’t take an overdose.
 I’m glad my mum didn’t have to discover my dead body the next morning because I gave up hope.
 I’m glad my sisters didn’t have to hear I died because I was too heartbroken to continue.
 I’m glad my dad didn’t have to mourn his third daughter.
 I’m glad my family didn’t have to cry over my untimely end.
 I’m glad my friends and soul sisters didn’t have to deal with the devastation of a sudden death.
 How gruesome, right?

 I guess I’m writing this to say that suicide is real.
 I guess I’m writing this to say that those who do go through with it are just looking for a way out of the pain, a way to feel free, a way to stop hurting.
 I’m not saying suicide is right or wrong, I’m just saying it’s real.